keboola/Tags/Definition of Done/Table.md

 # Table - Definition of Done

 ## Overview
 Component for displaying and managing Keboola objects (tables, buckets, flows, etc.) with integrated search, filtering, and tag functionality.
+It is basically update of the listing component with integrated tag support.

 ## Key Implementation Requirements

 ### Search & Filter Behavior
 - [ ] Default state:
-  - Show all items in hierarchical view
+  - Show all items in default view
   - Tags hidden by default
   - Maintain parent-child relationships (e.g., buckets and their tables)
 - [ ] Search functionality: